Escoto/PatternDesign/CommandExample/README.md

-﻿# Factory Pattern
+﻿# Command Pattern
-Practicing by example the factory pattern with a Pizza Store simulator.
+Practicing by example the command pattern with a remote control.

-*The most developed example is California's pizza.*

 ## NOTES

-**The Factory Pattern** defines an interface for creating an object, but lets subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
-* **Factory** relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects.

-* **Abstract Factory** relies on object composition: object creation is implemented in methods exposed in the factory interface.
+**The Command Pattern** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 ### DESIGN PRINCIPLES

-* **Dependency Inversion** depend upon abstractions, not upon concrete classes.